What is my level of riding?

 Why is SJSO more expensive than some competitors?

 We run a very unique operation.
-For each ride, we haul our horses over two mountain passes (Coal Bank & Molas); and because we are not running an operation on private or leased land, we have to obtain permits to access remote wilderness as a commercial business.
+For each ride, we haul our horses over two mountain passes (Coal Bank & Molas); and because we are not running an operation on private or leased land, we have to obtain permits that have very limited user days to access remote wilderness as a commercial business.
 There is a lot that goes on behind the scenes to make this happen and to support and upkeep our animals to tackle the terrain that we love to share.

 What can I bring with me?

 We always recommend bringing a water bottle (we have a place to put it).
 Wear close toed shoes and long pants.
 We ask that you do not bring back packs as they tend to throw off rider balance.
 If you have anything additional that needs to go (ie: medical gear etc.), please let us know ahead of time so that we can accomodate.

 On the 4th of July at 10,000 feet.
 Give us a double handed high five at the trail head if you got a laugh out of this and we will give you a free SJSO tee shirt!
 (Offer covers ONE tee shirt per group.
 Additional tee shirts can be purchased.)